markohanesian/former-mso/README.md

 ## Features Implemented
 - Editable Title: The title of the questionnaire is fully editable at the top of the page, allowing users to customize it to their preference.
 - Dynamic Question Management: Users can add new questions by clicking the "ADD QUESTION" button.
 Additionally, any question can be deleted by interacting with the provided UI.
 - Single Answer Form Type: As per the requirements, I've implemented a single type of answer form, specifically supporting short answer responses.
+The type of input is also selectable
 - JSON Data Output: Clicking on "SAVE & SHARE" triggers the output of a JSON data structure representing the questionnaire viewable in the browser console for easy access and verification.
 Multiple questions are outputted as arrays.

 ## Approach